-I would also like to thank our broker partners for their continued support.
+I would also like to thank our broker partners, old and new, for their support.
 Our strong relationships have enabled us to align growth initiatives with specific underwriting strategies to build additional revenue and I look forward to increasing our engagement with the London Market broker community even further in the year ahead.

-We have a successful business and are viewed as a leader in our chosen segments and markets.
-As one of the pre-eminent insurers in the Lloyd's Market, we are in an excellent position to deliver on our objectives and meet the targets we have set ourselves in 2023.
+We are viewed as a leader in our chosen market segments, and we will continue to build on our reputation as one of the preeminent insurers in the Lloyd's Market.
+I believe that we are in an excellent position to deliver on our objectives and meet the targets we have set ourselves in 2024.